- Section 194J - TDS on Fees for Professional or Technical Services

 Q- Do the years of temporary service count when calculating the completed years of service?

-No, the period of temporary employment is not considered in calculating the completed years of service.
-Even though the employee has worked for 5 years or more but if some years were spent in temporary employment, those years would be excluded from calculation.
-If, after exclusion the number of completed years of permanent service is less than 5 years, TDS would be charged.
+No, the period of temporary employment is not considered when calculating the completed years of service.
+Even though the employee has worked for 5 years or more if some years were spent in temporary employment, those years would be excluded from calculation.
+If, after exclusion, the number of completed years of permanent service is less than 5 years, TDS would be charged.

 Q- Can NRIs submit Form 15G?